wrouesnel/reverse_exporter/README.md

 tl;dr It's how you get `/metrics` to work with a fat container.

+# Notable Functionality

+* Combine and merge multiple exporters into a single `/metrics` endpoint
+* Append and override metric labels on all reverse proxied metrics
+* Support exposing metrics from static files on disk
+* Support intelligent on-scrape dynamic metrics from scripts (multiple scrapes are queued to single script execution preventing overloading)
+* Support periodic (cron-like) dynamic metrics from scripts

 ## Usage

 See `example.config.yml` for a config file including all parameters used in